NazimMertBilgi/NTier-SqlKata-GraphQL/README.md

-# NTier-SqlKata
+# NTier-SqlKata-GraphQL

 This project aims to generate a multi-tier architecture using SqlKata for dynamic SQL query generation and management.
-The project automatically generates C# classes, Data Access Layer (DAL), Business Layer, and API controllers from database tables.
+The project automatically generates C# classes, Data Access Layer (DAL), Business Layer, API controllers, and GraphQL schema, queries, and types from database tables.

 ## Requirements